 Our Class B common stock has one (1) vote per share, and our Class A common stock has ten (10) votes per share.
 Upon the completion of this offering, our issued and outstanding share capital will consist of shares of Class A common stock and shares of Class B common stock, assuming the underwriters do not exercise their over-allotment option to purchase additional shares of Class B common stock.
-[Upon the closing of this offering, our existing stockholders immediately prior to the consummation of this offering, including our Chief Executive Officer and co-founder, Zhenqiang Huang, will beneficially own an aggregate of approximately % of the voting power of our outstanding shares of common stock after the closing of this offering, and as such, these stockholders, individually or together, may be able to significantly influence matters submitted to our stockholders for approval, including the election of directors, amendments of our certificate of incorporation, as amended, and any merger or other major corporate transactions that require stockholder approval.
+[Upon the closing of this offering, our existing stockholders immediately prior to the consummation of this offering, including our Chief Executive Officer and co-founder, Zhenwu Huang, and our Chief Financial Officer and co-founder, Zhenqiang Huang, will beneficially own an aggregate of approximately % of the voting power of our outstanding shares of common stock after the closing of this offering, and as such, these stockholders, individually or together, may be able to significantly influence matters submitted to our stockholders for approval, including the election of directors, amendments of our certificate of incorporation, as amended, and any merger or other major corporate transactions that require stockholder approval.
 See "Principal Stockholders" Our existing stockholders immediately prior to the consummation of this offering, including